Low-energy modified gravity signatures on the large-scale structures: Acknowledgements

 \section{Acknowledgements}

-We thank Benjamin L’Huillier and Arman Shafieloo for providing the model independent data on the evolution of the Hubble parameter and for their suggestions on using the data for this work.
+We thank Benjamin L'Huillier and Arman Shafieloo for providing the model-independent data on the evolution of the Hubble parameter and for their suggestions on using the data for this work.
 We would also like to thank Aseem Paranjape and Tarun Deep Saini for fruitful discussions.
 We are grateful to Navya Nagananda for her help during the initial stages of this work.
+We thank the anonymous referee for the insightful comments which helped the authors spot a bug in the numerical codes.
 JPS is supported by CSIR Senior Research Fellowship, India.
 The work is partially supported by IRCC Seed Grant, IIT Bombay.